adbar/trafilatura/docs/index.rst

     $ pip install -U trafilatura # to make sure you have the latest version
     $ pip install git+https://github.com/adbar/trafilatura.git # latest available code (see build status above)

-Additional functions are available with the following extensions:
+A few additional libraries can be installed for extended functionality and faster processing: extraction of publication date (``htmldate``), language detection (``langid``), and faster processing of downloads (``cchardet``, currently not working on some macOS versions).

 .. code-block:: bash

     $ pip install trafilatura[metadata] # metadata extraction
-    $ pip install trafilatura[all] # all experimental functionality
+    $ pip install trafilatura[all] # all additional functionality

-Experimental functions: language detection, faster processing of downloads, and more efficient deduplication.
-``cchardet`` package is currently not working on some macOS versions.
-``lru_dict`` might not work out of the box on Windows.
+You can also install or update the packages separately, *trafilatura* will detect which ones are present on your system and opt for the best available combination.

-(For infos on dependency management of Python packages see `this discussion thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_)
+*For infos on dependency management of Python packages see* `this discussion thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_

 Usage with Python